Join us for an adventure in flavor!

 • Aromatics – Onion and garlic.

-• Veggies – Frozen corn, lima beans and okra, along with canned tomatoes.
+• Veggies – I am using frozen corn, lima beans and okra, along with canned tomatoes.

-• Sauces – BBQ, worcestershire and hot sauce.
+• Sauces – BBQ, Worcestershire and a touch of hot sauce for that zing.

 • Spices – Freshly cracked black pepper and cayenne powder.